In addition to our variety of other services available, Integrative Health & Rehabilitation provides Denver laser therapy for pain.

 - You may need several treatments to realize positive results.

 - Treatment may be expensive, especially if your health insurance does not cover the therapy.
+Fortunately, we offer special discounts on all of our care through a free DMCO called Patient Options.

 - Some research indicates that cold laser treatments are no better than placebo (treatment with no therapeutic value) for musculoskeletal injuries.

-Having realistic expectations of using cold laser therapy for your injury can help you decide whether to have the treatment.
+Nonetheless, having realistic expectations of using cold laser therapy for your injury can help you decide whether to have the treatment.

 What to Expect from Laser Therapy